Sound Cards

 Good cooler design always makes the surface area of the actual dissipation surface the limiting factor, so high flow rates of coolant are needed.
 Asetek's 800-2,400 RPM impellers handled this well.

 So, how well did they perform?
 Just like tower coolers of the same surface area!
-A common 120 mm slimline CLC (like the Corsair H60) was at entry level tower cooler standard, so maybe as good as a CoolerMaster Hyper 212.
-The more common not-slimline 120 mm radiators would run like a fairly decent tower cooler, while large 240mm or even 360 mm double-wide or triple-wide coolers ran with the very best aircoolers.
+A common 120 mm slimline CLC (like the Corsair H60) was at entry level tower cooler standard, so maybe as good as a Cooler Master Hyper 212.
+The more common not-slimline 120 mm radiators initially used very dense fins and a large depth, but this was expensive, so they became smaller by around 2016-2018, and at that point a good tower cooler would beat them.

 Nova RGB

 These things appear everywhere under many names.
 On AliExpress, they're branded "GreatWall", for example.
 I've also seen Juno Pro, Nova RGB, and many more names.
 They're either clones of the Thermaltake UX100 (not a referral link) or the UX100 is just Thermaltake's branding for its version from the same factories.
+Thermaltake's version has a honeycomb-like aluminium structure to increase surface area, and doesn't use really tiny thin fins.
+It is also awful.
+How much worse can we make the UX100 by just not even trying to make a cooler?

-they all come with push pins to attach a round plastic bracket, which the retention clip attaches to.
+They all come with push pins to attach a round plastic bracket, which the retention clip attaches to.
 A simple, and effective, way to give wide compatibility.
 It will clip directly to AM2/3/4 and the bracket gives it wide Intel compatibility for any 75-80 mm spacing: It doesn't work on LGA2011 of any version, but can be more or less adapted to it.

-So, if 65 watts was the rating, I tried the rating: A Ryzen 5 5600X, which is rated for 65 watts and even comes with a very basic Wraith Stealth cooler, a radial fin aluminium thing from CoolerMaster which is entirely "Basic".
+So, if 65 watts was the rating, I tried the rating: A Ryzen 5 5600X, which is rated for 65 watts and even comes with a very basic Wraith Stealth cooler, a radial fin aluminium thing from Cooler Master which is entirely "basic".
 The Nova RGB dramatically underperformed the Wraith Stealth while being a lot larger (75mm above the base, the Wraith is 60 mm).
 With default settings, so Precision Boost Overdrive 2 (PBO2) disabled and only Core Performance Boost enabled (as this is AMD's spec), Cinebench R20 caused the Nova RGB to hit the 95C throttling point of the Ryzen 5 5600X.
 The Wraith Stealth hit the high eighties, and would only reach throttling temperature with PBO2 enabled.

 You read that right.
 This is worse than a stock 65 watt cooler.
 In fact, it is the worst 120mm cooler I've ever tested.
 This is down to mostly one thing: It is extremely lightweight.
 A recent update to the line (e.g. Mars Gaming MCPU120 RGB) has slightly redesigned the vane profile, which won't change performance.